Why Recessed Lights Are the Go-To Solution for Any Space

 - Commercial Downlight Fixture: When it comes to LED recessed lighting for commercial use, it needs to perform various functions based on where it's installed.
 Opting for a commercial-grade fixture offers greater flexibility in terms of selecting the appropriate wattage, correlated color temperature (CCT) and dimming settings.

-The Three Parts of Recessed Lighting
+3 Parts of a Recessed Light

 Lamp type, housing and trim are the three parts of recessed lighting.
 When choosing recessed lights, you'll do so based on these components.